Skip to content

 Getting start introduces UI and Daemon communicates with custom protocol.

-This passage focuses on the event system between UI and Daemon communication, and skip any details of the custom protocol, as the green areas in the diagram.
+This passage focuses on the event system between UI and Daemon communication, and skip any details of the custom protocol, as the highlighted areas in the diagram.

 sequenceDiagram